rharbird/microbit-challenges/docs/source/challenges/crypto/caesar.rst

 .. figure:: shift.png

-Your goal is to turn your micro:bit into a machine that can encode and decode messages using the Caesar cipher.
+Your goal is to turn your micro:bit into a machine that can **encode** messages using the Caesar cipher.
 We call the message to be encrypted *plain text* and the encrypted message *cipher text*.

 There is a trick you can use to encrypt, or shift the message.
 The trick relies on the fact that your